Irving Kahn: Investment career

 Kahn was a Chartered Financial Analyst and among the first round of applicants to take the CFA exam.
 He was a founding member of the New York Society of Security Analysts and the Financial Analysts' Journal.
 Kahn was also a former director of Teleregister Corp., Hugo Stinnes Co., Grand Union Stores, Kings County Lighting, West Chemical, and Willcox & Gibbs.
 He was the president of the New York City Job and Career Center and was a trustee emeritus of the Jewish Foundation for Education of Women.

 In a magazine article in 2002, he was quoted as saying: "I'm at the stage in life where I get a lot of pleasure out of finding a cheap stock," adding that his research still pushed him to work evenings and weekends.
 His son Thomas, then and still currently president of Kahn Brothers Group, said, "My father continues to research ideas and talk to companies.
 One of the nice things about this business is that there's no mandatory retirement age, and you allegedly get wiser as you get older."

 Personal life

 Kahn, his sisters, and his brother were, collectively, the world's oldest living quartet of siblings.
 Kahn himself lived to 109.
-His sister, Helen Reichert (1901–2011), nicknamed "Happy", died seven weeks before her 110th birthday.
+His sister, Helen Reichert (1901–2011), nicknamed "Happy", died at age 109.
 The youngest sibling, Peter Keane (1910–2014), died at the age of 103.
 Kahn's other sister, Lee (1903–2005), died at the age of 101.

 Kahn outlived his son Donald, who died suddenly on January 16, 2015, at the age of 79.
+Donald's widow is Phyllis Kahn, who was a long-time former legislator in the Minnesota House of Representatives.

 Irving Kahn died on February 24, 2015, aged 109.
-His death was reported through a brief obituary in the New York Times on February 26, 2015.
+His death was reported through a brief obituary in The New York Times on February 26, 2015.
 No specific cause of death was given.